ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 Be sure to set `@stencil/core` as a dependency of the package as well.

-> Note: If you are distributing both the `dist` and `dist-custom-elements`, then it's up to you to choose which one of them should be available in the `module` entry.

-Note: If you are distributing the output of both the [`dist`](/docs/output-targets/dist) and `dist-custom-elements` targets, then it's up to you to choose which one of them should be available in the `module` entry.
+> Note: If you are distributing the output of both the [`dist`](/docs/output-targets/dist) and `dist-custom-elements` targets, then it's up to you to choose which one of them should be available in the `module` entry.

 Consumers of your library can then either import components from their individual files, like so: